DonCharisma/odrobian/README.md

 # apt sources

 You'll need to update your apt sources if you want to use this github repository for deb packages hosted here (apt-get update, apt-get install).

-If you want to upgrade from Jessie -> Stretch , then the "[trusted=yes]" is required (something to do with SHA1 being removed in apt in Stretch).
+If you want to upgrade from Jessie -> Stretch , then the "[trusted=yes]" is required (something to do with SHA1 being removed in apt in Stretch - https://unix.stackexchange.com/questions/387053/debian-9-apt-and-gpg-error-inrelease-the-following-signatures-were-inva/387054#387054 ).
+See GPG warning below.

 You can also change http to https (if you want), but do ensure apt-transport-https is installed first.

 My old /etc/apt/sources.list.d/odrobian-s805.list